metomi/metomi-vms/README.md

 The hard disk size of the VM has been set to 30GB in the Vagrantfile in the `aws.block_device_mapping` settings.
 This can be changed as required.

-It is possible to resize your VM.
+It is possible to resize your VM once it has been created.
 To do this you need to first stop it using
 ```
 vagrant halt
 ```